-- Show familiarity with basic mathematical concepts such as definitions, theorems, as well as different kinds of mathematical reasoning and proofs (mathematical reasoning). - Solve complex and unknown problems with a structured and investigative approach (mathematical problem solving). - Investigate real problems, determine if they can be seen from a mathematical perspective and translate to mathematical problems, and adapt mathematical conclusions to the real problem (mathematical modelling). - Communicate about and with the help of mathematics. - Use different mathematical tools as a natural part of thinking and working mathematically.
+- Show a basic ability to use mathematical concepts such as definitions, theorems, as well as different kinds of mathematical reasoning and proofs (mathematical reasoning). - Show a basic ability to solve complex and unknown problems with a structured and investigative approach (mathematical problem solving). - Show a basic ability to investigate real problems, determine if they can be seen from a mathematical perspective and translate to mathematical problems, and adapt mathematical conclusions to the real problem (mathematical modelling). - Communicate about and with the help of mathematics. - Use different computational tools as a natural part of thinking and working mathematically.